kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_1.md

 All students will be assigned to a group for this artifact.
 Groups will present on a secondary source related to our primary text.
 Your instructor will provide access to this source.
 Groups will sit in the front of the class and co-teach the day’s assigned reading and secondary source with the instructor for the entirety of the class period.
 Groups do not need to become an expert on their secondary source, but they must be able to speak about it in a thoughtful manner for the context of our course.

+<h3>Goals</h3>

+This assignment challenges students in three ways:

+* First, it asks students to summarize information and create a compelling visual narrative that will inform or persuade an audience.
+* Second, it asks students to demonstrate an awareness of and ability to use basic principles of visual design.
+* Third, it asks students to synthesize multiple texts and distill an argument about what connects them.

 <h3>Student Presentations will be graded on the following criteria:</h3>

 1)	Groups must design a handout, print enough copies for the class, and post the handout to our course management site.
 Handouts should summarize the assigned secondary source in a concise and clear manner, relate the source to overarching course themes and texts, and list at least three questions they identify as emerging from the text.